+Tksc(ag)

-Tksc(ag) Gartra Grit Member of the Ankareh Formation.
+Gartra Grit Member of the Ankareh Formation.

-Tksc(a) Ankareh Formation, undivided, mostly reddish-brown mudstone and fine-grained silty sandstone.
+Tksc(a) Ankareh Formation, undivided

-Tksc(w) Weber Quartzite.
+Tksc(w) Weber Sandstone.

-Tuffaceous unit (upper Eocene) - Non-resistant, white to light-gray and yellowish-gray, fine-grained ash-flow tuff, tuffaceous mudstone, and tuffaceous sandstone with minor interbedded thin mudflow breccia and volcaniclastic sandstone and conglomerate; likely intertongues and is gradational with overlying coarser mudflow breccia of Silver Creek, and the contact between the two is almost everywhere poorly exposed and expressed and thus difficult to pick (the contact shown here mostly follows that of Bromfield and Crittenden [1971]); generally lacks a lag of volcanic boulders characteristic of the volcanic mudflow breccia of Silver Creek; typically poorly exposed and covered by colluvium, but even so, soils developed on the tuffaceous unit tend to be white and poorly drained; 40 Ar/ 39 Ar ages show that lowest Keetley tuffs in the Strawberry Reservoir area and at Current Creek Peak, to the southeast in the Co-op Creek quadrangle, are 37.25 ± 0.14 Ma (hornblende) and 37.73 ± 0.28 Ma (biotite) (Constenius and others, 2011); contains early Oligocene vertebrates near Peoa (Nelson, 1971); part of the basal finegrained unit of the Keetley Volcanics and equivalent at least in part to the Peoa tuff of Mount (1952) and Willes (1962) and the tuffaceous unit of Biek and others (2003); as much as about 600 feet (180 m) thick in this map area, and at least 720 feet (220+ m) thick in the Center Creek quadrangle east of Heber Valley (Biek and others, 2003).
+Tkp Tuffaceous unit (lower Oligocene to upper Eocene) - Non-resistant, white to light-gray and yellowish-gray, fine-grained ash-flow tuff, tuffaceous mudstone, and tuffaceous sandstone with minor interbedded thin mudflow breccia and volcaniclastic sandstone and conglomerate; likely intertongues and is gradational with overlying coarser mudflow breccia of Silver Creek, and the contact between the two is almost everywhere poorly exposed and expressed and thus difficult to pick (the contact shown here mostly follows that of Bromfield and Crittenden [1971]); generally lacks a lag of volcanic boulders characteristic of the volcanic mudflow breccia of Silver Creek; typically poorly exposed and covered by colluvium; soils developed on the tuffaceous unit tend to be white and poorly drained; Ar/Ar ages show that lowest Keetley tuffs in the Strawberry Reservoir area and at Current Creek Peak, to the southeast in the Co-op Creek quadrangle, are $37.25 \pm$ 0.14 Ma (hornblende) and $37.73 \pm 0.28$ Ma (biotite) (Constenius and others, 2011); contains early Oligocene vertebrates near Peoa (Nelson, 1971); part of the basal finegrained unit of the Keetley Volcanics and equivalent at least in part to the Peoa tuff of Mount (1952) and Willes (1962) and the tuffaceous unit of Biek and others (2003); as much as about 600 feet (180 m) thick in this map area, and at least 720 feet (220+m)thick in the Center Creek quadrangle east of Heber Valley (Biek and others, 2003).

-Tksh Lava flows and volcanic mudflow breccia of Sage Hen Hollow (upper Eocene) - Multiple, petrographically distinct lava flows of andesitic, dacitic, and trachyandesitic composition; most are porphyritic with 5 to 30% phenocrysts of plagioclase and lesser hornblende, and some contain minor biotite; includes distinctive hornblende latite porphyry with 10 to 15% hornblende phenocrysts 1 to 5 mm in length in a greenish-gray, fine-grained matrix; also includes distinctive lithic ash-flow tuff with light-greenish-gray, fine-grained andesitic hornblende porphyry lithic fragments in a darker, grayish-red fine-grained matrix; as mapped here, most of this unit was inexplicably mapped by Bromfield and Crittenden (1971) as their breccia of Silver Creek, but nearly all of these rocks appear to be a variety of andesitic, dacitic, and trachyandesite lava flows; map patterns suggest a thickness of about 1300 feet (400 m), pinching out to the north.
+Tksh Lava flows and volcanic mudflow breccia of Sage Hen Hollow (upper Eocene) - Multiple, petrographically distinct lava flows of andesitic, dacitic, and trachyandesitic composition; most are porphyritic with 5% to 30% phenocrysts of plagioclase and lesser hornblende, and some contain minor biotite; includes distinctive hornblende latite porphyry with 10% to 15% hornblende phenocrysts 1 to 5 mm in length in a greenish-gray, fine-grained matrix; also includes distinctive lithic ashflow tuff with light-greenish-gray, finegrained andesitic hornblende porphyry lithic fragments in a darker, gravish-red fine-grained matrix; as defined here, most of this unit was mapped by Bromfield and Crittenden (1971) as their breccia of Silver Creek, but nearly all of these rocks appear to be a variety of andesitic, dacitic, and trachyandesite lava flows; map patterns suggest a thickness of about 1300 feet (400 m), pinching out to the north.